publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

         (3) __Coordination with other payments__

             The amount of the additional payment for a service under this subsection and subsection (m) shall be determined without regard to any additional payment for the service under subsection (m) and this subsection, respectively.
+The amount of the additional payment for a service under this subsection and subsection (z)  <sup>\[13\]</sup>  <sup><sup> 13 See References in Text note below. </sup></sup>  shall be determined without regard to any additional payment for the service under subsection (z)  <sup>\[13\]</sup>  and this subsection, respectively.

         (4) __Limitation on review__